Meet The Team

 Zac is currently working towards a Doctorate of Veterinary Medicine at the University of Illinois and is due to graduate in 2020.
 His professional interests are broad and include small, large, and exotic animal medicine.

 Jayme is a part-time veterinary assistant and a student at Penn Foster where she is studying veterinary technology.
-In fall 2017 she will take her boards to become a Certified Veterinary Technician.
+In winter 2017 she will take her boards to become a Certified Veterinary Technician.
 Jayme has aspirations of earning her VTS (veterinary technician specialty) in emergency critical care (ECC) and general practice.
 Her primary veterinary interests are in fear free techniques, emergency critical care, and overall animal nursing.
 Jayme is a strong advocate of animal adoption from local shelters.

 Jayme and her husband, Dean, share their country homestead outside of Allerton with their four dogs (Charlotte, Shadow, Bailey, and Daisy) whom are all from the shelter or are “foster failures”, Felipe (leopard gecko), 1 zebra finch, and two adopted cats (Pali and Kevin) who think they are dogs.
 In her spare time, Jayme loves hiking and horseback riding at Turkey Run State Park, volunteering and leading at her church, 90’s country music, farm shows, canning vegetables from the garden, living & teaching Dave Ramsey’s way of life, and attending Miranda Lambert concerts.